In Their Own Words: 4 HIT Experts Advise CIOs

 How can you balance growth and technology goals?

 In our implementation year saw a 26% growth in our net patient revenue, and the year after go live, we saw a 12 or 13% growth.
 So, we did not as an organization put our institutional objectives aside to focus on an EMR implementation.
 Nor were we interested in doing so.
 We knew that we had to have additional resources in order to complete that.
-Resources is only one piece of the puzzle though.” — From Thomas Kurtz, Chief Administrative Officer, Memorial Healthcare (podcast episode: A Look Back: Decisions that Led to a Unified EHR with MEDITECH Expanse)
+Resources is only one piece of the puzzle though.” — From Thomas Kurtz, Chief Operating Officer, Memorial Healthcare (podcast episode: A Look Back: Decisions that Led to a Unified EHR with MEDITECH Expanse)

 What words of wisdom can you share?